cambiotraining/hpc-intro/materials/appendices/csd3.md

 There are different levels of service, but the basic one can be used for free.
 To get an account fill in the [Research Computing Cluster Account Application Form](https://www.hpc.cam.ac.uk/rcs-application).

+After your account is created, you will receive an email.
+Please read it carefully, as it contains instructions to set up two-factor authentication, which is necessary to use the Cambridge HPC.

 ## Accessing the HPC

 Once your account is created, you can login to the HPC with `ssh CRSid@login.hpc.cam.ac.uk` using your Raven password.
+You will also require a TOTP code (time-based one-time password), which should be setup on your phone when you create the account (see above).

 ## Filesystem